Sooner or Later (Breaking Benjamin song): Music video

 A music video was made for "Sooner or Later".
-The music video featured the band playing in a small enclosed area surrounded by screens, showing clips of a woman going from place to place throughout the city of Toronto in Canada Ontario.
+The music video featured the band playing in a small enclosed area surrounded by screens, showing clips of a woman going from place to place throughout the city of Toronto, Ontario, Canada.
 As she enters the room, the band is gone showing on the screens as they walk away.

 Critical reception

 Bram Teitelman of Billboard reviewed the song favorably, stating that while the song isn't instantly catchy, it is "nonetheless a commercial blast of hard rock that will continue to bolster the band's high profile."